-Revised: October 2021
+Revised: August 2025

-Part 17 Chapter 8: Procedures After Approval of a Certificate
+Chapter 8: Procedures After Approval of a Certificate

-Rule 8.1 Child Care Certificates

-Once a family is approved for child care subsidy a child care certificate is issued to both the parent and the provider.
-In addition to other details, the certificate contains the following:
+Once a family is approved for the Child Care Payment Program, a certificate is issued to both the parent and the child care provider electronically.
+The following information is included on the CCPP certificate:

 The name of the child approved for care.